gongx030/ensemblemerge/README.md

 ## Preprocessing

 * cell and gene filtering
-* Check the integrity of the input data
+* Check the integrity of the input data.
+For example, if a `batch` indicator is specified, it will validate whether the meta data is available.
 * No batch related operations

 | Class | Method | Ref. |